aadil-zikre/amazon-reviews-sentiment-analysis/README.md

 # amazon-reviews-sentiment-analysis
-Detailed Analysis with Predictive Models for Sentiments applied to Amazon Reviews
+Detailed Analysis with Predictive Models for Sentiments applied to Amazon Reviews (NLP)

 ---